 5000 Sq.Ft Dehumidifier with Drain Hose and Timer

-If you need a 5000 sq. ft. dehumidifier with a drain hose and timer**, this 50-pint model is a strong fit for larger spaces like basements, garages, laundry rooms, and bedrooms.
+Best Large-Room Pick: If you need a 5000 sq. ft. dehumidifier with a drain hose and timer, this 50-pint model is a strong fit for larger spaces like basements, garages, laundry rooms, and bedrooms.
 You can set humidity anywhere from 30% to 80%, and the display shows current levels at a glance.
 Use the dual fan speeds and laundry mode to speed drying and improve air circulation.
 Choose the 1.6-gallon tank with auto shutoff or connect the 60-inch hose for nonstop drainage.
-The 24-hour timer**, 360° wheels, washable filter, and frost sensor make it easy to use year-round.
+The 24-hour timer, 360° wheels, washable filter, and frost sensor make it easier to use year-round.

 Best For: Homeowners or renters needing a high-capacity dehumidifier for large spaces like basements, garages, laundry rooms, or bedrooms.